Life After Cancer: Changes in a Woman’s Sex Life

 Pelvic floor physical therapy.
 These are exercises to help train and strengthen pelvic floor muscles.
 This therapy

 Topical lidocaine.
 This is pain medicine in a cream or ointment.
 It can help ease the symptoms of painful

 Vaginal moisturizers and lubricants.
-Moisturizers are used every few days to help relieve vaginal dryness.
-Lubricants
+Moisturizers are used every few days to help ease vaginal dryness.
+Lubricants are

 Managing menopause after cancer treatment